GWartelle/ShinyAgency/README.md

    ```sh
    git clone https://github.com/GWartelle/ShinyAgency.git
    ```
-3. Go in the backend directory and run the command `npm install` (or `yarn` if you have it installed) to install all the packages needed for the backend of the project
+3. Go in the backend directory and run the command `npm install` (or `yarn` if you installed it) to install all the packages needed for the backend of the project :
    ```sh
    cd backend
    npm install
    yarn
    ```
-4. Now go in the frontend directory and run the same command to install the packages for the frontend :
+4. Go in the frontend directory and run the same command to install the packages for the frontend :
    ```sh
    cd ../frontend
    npm install